PPEP TEC High Schools

 PPEP TEC High Schools is a set of 6 charter high schools located across Arizona.
 They are publicly financed and their goal is to provide an alternative educational program for students aged 15–21, grades 9-12.
 PPEP TEC High Schools is an affiliate of PPEP, Inc.

 The focus of the schools are on high academic standards, technology and school-to-work programs.
 Because it is a public school, all students from ages 15–21 may attend.
 PPEP specializes in helping sons and daughters of migrant and seasonal farmworkers in rural Arizona, at-risk students, high school dropouts or students who are in employment.

-Philosophy & Background
+Philosophy and background

 PPEP TEC High Schools offer a self-paced curriculum that allows students to progress through courses on an individual level.
 Classes typically offer a low student-to-teacher ratio.

 Students receive a high school diploma and are held to the same Arizona academic standards and assessments as other schools in Arizona.
 Education through PPEP TEC is free for all students.